usgs-makerspace/portfolio/README.md

 shortly after work closes on a product.

 How the web application works:
-The web application uses JSON file to update the page contents.
+The web application uses a JSON file to update the page contents.

 This JSON file is in a folder within the web application.
 Storing the file inside the application seemed like an easy way to add version control through Git, but